Shanghai Tang

 Shanghai Tang (上海灘 (Shànghǎi Tān)) is a Hong Kong luxury fashion house founded in 1994 by Hong Kong businessman David Tang.
 The brand is known for its luxury homeware collection and fine bone china.
 In 1998, Richemont acquired David Tang's controlling stake in the business.

 David Tang stated that Shanghai Tang is a Chinese label that set out to rejuvenate Chinese fashion of the 1920s and 1930s.
 The fundamental design concept is inspired by 1920s Cheongsam combined with the modernity of the 21st century.
 Shanghai Tang is noted for its use of Chinese culture and heritage in its product styling, branding and marketing.

 History

 Early years

 Shanghai Tang was partially inspired by Tang's desire to create a global brand that represented China, stating, "as Coca-Cola is American, as Mercedes is German, I think there should be something that is quintessentially Chinese".
 After founding the China Club in 1991, Tang moved to incorporate his tastes of fusing Shanghainese design with modern style by forming Shanghai Tang in 1994.
-Its flagship location is on the ground floor of Pedder Building, Central, Hong Kong.
+Its original flagship location is on the ground floor of Pedder Building, Central, Hong Kong and it is now dual-headquartered in Shanghai and Hong Kong.

 Initially, Shanghai Tang was a fashion house for custom high-end tailoring, employing tailors from Shanghai who left during the Communist Revolution.
 Tang expanded his business to sell ready-to-wear items in 1996.